MinistryPlatform-Community/MPCustomWidgets/README.md

 - **_required_** attribute
 - Standard DOM ID for the element
 - The ID must be a unique name across all elements on the page
+- The ID of the Custom Widget is used when raising events and also if you need to request that the widget reload

 ### data-component="CustomWidget"